Gates of the Temple Mount: Hittah Gate/Barclay's Gate

-Barclay's Gate lies within the Al-Buraq Mosque, under the Moroccans' Gate (Moors' Gate) and is one of the four Al-Masjid Al-Aqsa original gates on its western side.
-Its Arabic name is Bāb an-Nabi, "Gate of the Prophet [Muhammad]" - not to be confused with the Triple Gate, which has the same Arabic name.
+Barclay's Gate lies within the Al-Buraq Mosque, under the Magharibah Gate (Moors' Gate) and is one of the four Al-Masjid Al-Aqsa original gates on its western side.
+Its Arabic name is Bāb an-Nabi, "Gate of the Prophet [Muhammad]"—not to be confused with the Triple Gate, which has the same Arabic name.
 It is named after James Turner Barclay, a 19th-century Christian missionary who discovered the main structure of the gate buried underground within the Al-Aqsa compound in 1852.
 Several researchers identified it as one of the Second Temple period gates, possibly the Coponius Gate, which is mentioned in Jewish and Christian sources of the period.
 The gate was blocked with stones at the end of the 10th century and the internal gate room was transformed into a mosque dedicated to Buraq.
 Today the room is closed and entrance to it is prohibited without the approval of the Waqf.

 After the Six-Day War, the Israel Religious Affairs Ministry and Benjamin Mazar, who was at the time conducting the dig outside the southern wall of the Temple Mount, planned to uncover this gate, but they were prevented from doing so by both Jewish and Muslim religious leaders.